noawe-boi/NoahsObsidianSync/English IA3 Attempt 2.md

-The weight on his shoulders was greater than that any physical weight he could have described.
-The beat of the sun on his back like a blanket of hot coals that seemed to weigh him down.
+The weight on his shoulders was greater than that of any physical weight he could have described.
+The beat of the sun on his back like a blanket of hot coals that seemed to weigh him down and turned his mouth into